Huntingtown High School: Theatre

 Huntingtown's Eye of the Storm Productions (EOTSP), under the direction of Mr. Derek Anderson, has been recognized by the American Alliance for High School Theatre as one of the top 35 High School Programs in the country.
 The company produces a fall play and spring musical, in addition to "Black Box" shows throughout the year.

 The Eye of the Storms Productions is notable for producing famous musicals and plays, such as the successful The Phantom of the Opera and other musicals such as Footloose (musical).
 Along with musicals, EOTSP has produced plays such as A Midsummer Night's Dream.
 Huntingtown was one of the first high schools in the country to perform the musical In the Heights, which opened in the spring of 2013.

 Journalism

 The school's journalism program produces a news-magazine and yearbook annually.

 Marching Band

-The HHS Marching Hurricanes, directed by Ms. Jessa Sablan, is composed of students playing a wide range wind and percussion instruments as well as many Colorguard members.
+The HHS Marching Hurricanes, directed by Jacob Wayland, is composed of students playing a wide range wind and percussion instruments as well as many Colorguard members.
 The Marching Hurricanes, composed of about 65 instrumentalists and guard members at the time.